 0. Pic: seracs, Barre des Ecrins.
 One day I must learn how to do captions.

 1. Other than a few grumpy old men, but they can just be ignored.

 2. I know, I know.
 Forgive me.
 Also I used the same “joke” last time.

-3. The published date is 2014 but my blog is from 2013; doubtless in the usual tedious way it was trailed but glowing clouds of PR.
+3. The published date is 2014 but my blog is from 2013; doubtless in the usual tedious way it was trailed by glowing clouds of PR.

 4. I see form the comments last time that it isn’t; so I’ll say in advance: trying to palm our responsibilities off on other people is pathetic evasion.
 You buy and burn oil, that’s your decision.
 Don’t blame the guy you bought it from.

-5. The they did some good early work on physics.
+5. Though they did some good early work on physics.